Department of Theology

 A critical inquiry into the possibility, the meaning, and the vale value of religious faith in the context of modern knowledge and experience.
 It is conducted from a Judeo-Christian perspective, but in dialogue with the other religious traditions of the world.

 TH-120.
-Intro to the Study of Christianity.
+Introduction to the Study of Christianity.
 3 Credits.

 A critical reflection on the meaning of the Christian faith as it is set forth in the New Testament, as it is found in the living tradition of the Church, as it is reflected on by modern thinkers, and as it bears on the issues of our time.
 Prerequisites: TH-110 OR TH-121.